librato/taxonomy/Part2/traditional/free_open/monoliths/data/prometheus.md

 ### Integration capabilities

 Prometheus directly supports a litany of language-bindings, daemons and DB's.
-Third part exporters exist for a wider range of targets like HAProxy, JMX, Redis and etc..
+Third party exporters exist for a wider range of targets like HAProxy, JMX, Redis and etc..
 If you can't find the exporter you're looking for, Prometheus also has first class support for StatsD, which can ingest pretty much anything.